Node.js Caching Benefits and Overview

 Session Management in Node.js

 Express is a Node.js web application sever framework specifically designed to build mobile and web applications.
-It provides various features for their users including management of sessions.
 Node.js uses express-session middleware to manage sessions.
 By default, express provides server side session storage but it also gives the facility to make your own custom store whilst the rest stays the same.

 In this chapter, you will learn how to configure NCache as a session store for your Node.js application.